dream3d-ai/data-interview/README.md

 1. **Download Videos:**
    Efficiently download videos from a provided list of URLs using an HTTP client (e.g., `aiohttp`).

-2. **Transcode Videos:**
+2. **Transcode Videos and store in Lance format:**
+   Aggregate metadata and video data and store it in a dataset in the [Lance format](https://lancedb.github.io/lance/index.html).
 Use `pyav` to transcode each downloaded video to 360p.

-3. **Data Storage in Lance Format:**
-   Aggregate metadata and video data and store it in a dataset in the [Lance format](https://lancedb.github.io/lance/index.html).
+Use your discretion on how to store the transcoded videos.
+Please explain your reasoning.
+The video data will be used in a pytorch dataloader which will decode the video on the fly.

+3. **Extra: Depth Map Extraction:**
+   Use a pre-trained monocular depth estimation model to extract a depth map from each video frame, and store it as a column in the Lance dataset.
+Again, explain your reasoning for your choice of model and how the extracted depth maps will be stored.

 4. **Distributed Processing with Ray:**
-   Use [Ray](https://www.ray.io/) to distribute the processing tasks (e.g., downloading, transcoding, and depth extraction) across workers.
+   Use [Ray Data](https://docs.ray.io/en/latest/data/data.html) to distribute the processing tasks (e.g., downloading, transcoding, and depth extraction) across workers.
 This distributed approach should help improve processing efficiency, especially when working with a larger set of data.

-5. **Extra: Depth Map Extraction:**
-   Use a pre-trained monocular depth estimation model to extract a depth map from each video frame, and store it as a column in the Lance dataset.

 ## Deliverables